-The size of the departmart is reflected in the broad range of our research.
-We seek to maintain world-class expertise in the core discipline areas of microeconomics, macroeconomics and econometrics, while building clusters of research strength in more specialists subfields – notably applied microeconomics; behavioural economics and game theory; economic history; development economics.
+The scale and breadth of the Department’s research is a product of a vibrant and well-connected community, with particular attention on supporting early career researchers.
+The Department maintains world-class expertise in the core discipline areas of microeconomics, macroeconomics and econometrics, while building clusters of research strength in more specialist subfields – notably applied microeconomics; behavioural economics and game theory; the economics of climate change and sustainability; machine learning; economic history; development economics.

 Behavioural economics is a blend of traditional neoclassical microeconomics and empirically motivated assumptions whose goal is a better understanding of economic behaviour.
 It can be divided into behavioural decision theory and behavioural game theory.